waiting-for-dev/ergoterm.nvim/README.md

 - `"open"` - Show terminal output without stealing focus
 - `"start"` - Send text without any UI changes

-For complete API documentation and advanced usage patterns, see [`lua/ergoterm/terminal.lua`](lua/ergoterm/terminal.lua).
+For complete API documentation and advanced usage patterns, see the source code in [`lua/ergoterm/`](lua/ergoterm/).

+**Note on Backward Compatibility:** The `require("ergoterm.terminal")` module is still supported for backward compatibility but is deprecated.
+All new code should use `require("ergoterm")` as the main entry point.

 #### 🎨 Custom Text Decorators